miiswom/miiswom/README.md

 - 📫 How to reach me **kane.farmata@gmail.com**

-- ⚡ Fun fact **I speak English, French, Spanish, a bit of Arabic and Albanian on a daily basis.**
+- ⚡ Fun fact **I speak English, French, Spanish, and a bit of Arabic and Albanian on a daily basis.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">